port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/dashboards/dashboards.md

 ### Pie chart

-You can create a pie chart illustrating data from Entities in your software catalog divided by categories and Entity properties inside a Specific Entity Page [**Specific Entity Page**](../../build-your-software-catalog/sync-data-to-catalog/understand-entities-structure/understand-entities-structure.md#entity-page).
+You can create a pie chart illustrating data from Entities in your software catalog divided by categories and Entity properties inside a specific entity page [**specific entity page**](../page/entity-page.md).

 #### Visualization properties